dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-08-20-which-code-version/index.md

 }
 ```

-The hash can then be rendered into the markup.
+The hash is then rendered into the markup.

 ```ts
 <div style={{ display: "none" }}>{data.ENV.GIT_COMMIT}</div>
 ```

-I have been using this trick for a long time, and I find it invaluable when determining which version of the code is in which environment.
+I have been using this trick for a long time and find it invaluable when determining which version of the code is in which environment.